endlessbux/cs3524_assessment_3_team_b/readme.md

 ###### n
 * Starts a new game and asks for the name of the game you want to create

+###### c
+* Quits the current game

 ###### s
 * Asks the user to input the name of the game they want to join

 ###### q
-* Quits the game and asks the user if they would like to join another game, play again or quit completely
+* Quits the MUD and asks the user if they would like to join another game, play again or quit completely